The Back Story

 “O Jacob, O Israel, how can you say that the Lord doesn’t see your troubles and isn’t being fair?
 Don’t you understand?
 Don’t you know by now that the everlasting God, the Creator of the farthest parts of the earth, never grows faint or weary?
 No one can fathom the depths of his understanding.
 He gives power to the tired and worn out, and strength to the weak.
 Even the youths shall be exhausted, and the young men will all give up.
 But they that wait upon the Lord shall renew their strength.
 They shall mount up with wings like eagles; they shall run and not be weary; they shall walk and not faint.”

 He shows us as a way out of discouragement in these verses, 4 things to do when you’re discouraged, to get your hope back up and to lessen discouragement’s hold on you.

 1. Turn to God and be real about your sadness.

 The passage opens with God asking a question of His people, us: “How can you say that I don’t see your troubles and that I am not being fair?

 If we have at all been trying to seem pious, putting on our good faces and pretending that nothing is bothering us, God “cuts to the chase” with a disarming question, “How can you say I don’t see your troubles?”

-Immediately God is telling us that He does see our predicaments and our mood and He wants us to be real about it with Him and share what is really going on with us.
+Immediately God is telling us that He does see our predicaments and our mood and He wants us to be real about it with Him.

 Recently, my husband and I have been watching an old British tv drama about World War II called The Enemy at Our Door.
 There is a scene in it where a doctor and his wife are having dinner with a dear friend, a widow with an only son.
 They are all residents of one of the islands off Britain and the Nazis have been occupying the island.